singhhp1069/me/README.md

-## Hi Everyone, Good to see you here! 🤩
+## Hi!

 I'm a Technical Expert and Evangelist in DLTs and Blockchain working with [FIWARE](https://fiware.org/).

-## More about me...

 ## Show some ❤️ by starring some of the repositories!